Continuous Competency Development Plan

 The Continuous Competency Development Plan (CCDP) was created to bring ACCT requirements for professional development, supervision and self-care in line with the industry standards in Canada.

-The plan came into effect on April 1, 2018, and members will begin reporting yearly CCDP hours at their yearly renewal date starting April 1, 2019, onward.
-Those members whose renewal dates fall prior to April 1, 2019, are required to submit PD and Supervision hours as per the old requirements.
-Please go the Renewals page on the website for further clarification.
+The plan came into effect on April 1, 2018, and members began reporting yearly CCDP hours at their yearly renewal date starting April 1, 2019.

 All RTC - Candidates, AC - Candidates, RTCs, ACs, MTCs and RCSs are required to complete the annual requirements for membership, including 30 hours of Continuous Competency Development which must include a minimum of 8 hours of supervision and a minimum of 8 hours of professional development or continuing education credits per year, a maximum of 8 hours can be made up of self-care.